nextleap-project/countermitm/source/new.rst

 new device) needs to verify with only a single member of the group to re-join the verified group.

-In `keyhistory-verification`_ we describe a new UI work flow for verifying both the current keys of two peers and their shared message history.
+In `keyhistory-verification`_ we describe a new UI workflow for verifying both the current keys of two peers and their shared message history.
 The protocol allows the detection of mangled messages (i.e. substituted keys).